mkralla11/nfl_draft/README.md

 # Realtime NFL Draft

-An Nfl Draft application demonstrating the use of ActionController::Live, Server Sent Events, Redis, and an event driven, frameworkless frontend facilated by the jQuery library.
+An NFL Draft application demonstrating the use of ActionController::Live, Server Sent Events, Redis, and an event driven, frameworkless frontend facilated by the jQuery library.

 ## Notes